liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

 ### Strategy Optimisation
 Work in progress.

-The strategy is profitable on the backtest, however, from the results presented in Strategy Performance, some key metrics expose flaws in the strategy.
+The strategy is profitable on the backtest, however, some key metrics expose flaws in the strategy.
 Flaws include a high drawdown and high variance of the rate of orders executed.
 Bettering the performance of the strategy can also be achieved by applying additional technical indicators or by further adjusting those already being applied.

 On drawdown, the maximum over the 6-month period is 33.78% which is high.
 This happened momentarily during the month of may when BTC price dropped by over 40% in 1 week.
 To overcome this flaw, a stop criteria could be added to the strategy